 SET format: FC; or FC\$; will center the panadapter on the target VFO.
+ALT SET format: FC+250; centers the panadapter on the target VFO with the specified offset in Hz.

 FI\$ (IF Center Frequency)

 SET/RESP format: Fln... where n... is 1 to 11 digits.
 Supports same formats as FA/FB.
 Sets center frequency for panadapter and/or IQ data streaming.